Islandora-Collaboration-Group/ISLE/docs/install/install-staging-new.md

       * **If any of these are not `UP`, then use [Local ISLE Installation: Troubleshooting](../install/install-Local-troubleshooting.md) to solve before continuing below.**
       <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running, or (c) older exited ISLE containers that maybe should be removed. --->

+* In your web browser, enter your Staging site URL: `https://yourprojectname-here.institution.edu`
+  * **Please note:** You should not see any errors with respect to the SSL certifications, you should see a nice green lock padlock for the site security.
+If you see a red error or unknown SSL cert provider, you'll need to shut the containers down and review the previous steps taken especially if using Let's Encrypt.
+You may need to repeat those steps to get rid of the errors.

 ---

 ### Step 15: On Remote Staging - Import the Local MySQL Drupal database